 Duration: 5 - 10 minutesWhat happens?

-The first stage of sleep is called wakefulness.
+The first stage of the sleep wake cycle is called wakefulness.
 You’re not completely asleep, but you are getting close.
 During this stage of sleep, the body starts winding down.
 You start taking slow and long breaths, and the heart rate begins to slow down as well.
 While this stage doesn’t last for too long, the sleep cycle plays a significant role in setting up the consequent stages for success.

 Stage 2: Light sleep